laser54/tgrag_bot/README.md

 - **Local:** set `USE_LOCAL_QDRANT=1` (or `true`) before `python run.py` or run `docker compose --profile local-qdrant up --build`.
 - When local mode is off, the `qdrant` service is skipped entirely, cutting build time and resource usage.
 - When local mode is on, point `QDRANT_URL` to `http://qdrant:6333` (internal Docker hostname) and leave `QDRANT_API_KEY` empty.
+- Runtime changes happen through the Mini App (Vector Store card) or programmatically via `PUT /api/settings/qdrant`, so you can deploy first and configure Qdrant later.

 ## 🔍 Diagnostics